fraunhoferhhi/xpsnr/README.md

 OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+NO PATENTS GRANTED

-NO EXPRESS OR IMPLIED LICENSES TO ANY PATENT CLAIMS, INCLUDING WITH- OUT LIMITATION THE PATENTS OF THE COPYRIGHT HOLDERS AND CONTRIBUTORS, ARE GRANTED BY THIS SOFTWARE COPYRIGHT LICENSE.
-THE COPYRIGHT HOLDERS AND CONTRIBUTORS PROVIDE NO WARRANTY OF PATENT NON-INFRINGEMENT WITH RESPECT TO THIS SOFTWARE.
+NO EXPRESS OR IMPLIED LICENSES TO ANY PATENT CLAIMS, INCLUDING WITH- OUT LIMITATION THE PATENTS OF THE COPYRIGHT HOLDER AND CONTRIBUTORS, ARE GRANTED BY THIS SOFTWARE COPYRIGHT LICENSE.
+THE COPYRIGHT HOLDER AND CONTRIBUTORS PROVIDE NO WARRANTY OF PATENT NON-INFRINGEMENT WITH RESPECT TO THIS SOFTWARE.